 Sweeping of client content, which can include Facebook Wall posts and comments, message boards, chat boards, user groups, blog entries, videos, pictures, or audio files on either LiveWorld or client platforms.

-If you’re hired, you’ll start out somewhere around $8 to $10 an hour.
+Once hired, you’ll start out somewhere around $8 to $10 hourly.
+I’ve read the exact rate is dependent on your location.
 This info didn’t come from the LiveWorld site because they don’t have it listed, so those are just quotes I read around the web.
-Unfortunately, I can’t find any info on when or through what method they pay.

-If you are bilingual, this is a definite plus because LiveWorld seems to always have a need for bilingual moderators.
+If you are bilingual, this is a definite plus because this company seems to always have a need for bilingual moderators.

 There’s not a lot out there.
 Here are a few pages you might want to read through: